The Poetry Fishbowl is now CLOSED for prompts. Thank you for your time and enthusiasm! Watch for more thumbnails later.

 41-60 lines: $20

 Poems over 60 lines, or with very intricate structure, fall into custom pricing.

 I can render a chosen poem in hardcopy format, on colorful paper, using archival materials for background and any embellishments.
 This will be suitable for framing or for adding to a scrapbook.
 Commission details are here

-Echo or link to this post on your LiveJournal, other blog, Twitter, Facebook, Digg, StumbleUpon, Tumblr, or any other social network.
-Useful Twitter hashtags include #poetryfishbowl, #promptcall, and #crowdfunding.
+Echo or link to this post on your LiveJournal, other blog, Twitter, Facebook, MySpace, Digg, StumbleUpon, or any other social network.
+Useful Twitter hashtags include #poetryfishbowl and #promptcall.
 Encourage people to come here and participate in the fishbowl.
 If you have room for it, including your own prompt will give your readers an idea of what the prompts should look like; ideally, update later to include the thumbnail of the poem I write, and a link to the poem if it gets published.
 If there is at least one new prompter or donor, I will post an extra freebie poem

 1) I customarily post replies to prompt posts telling people which of their prompts I'm using, with a brief description of the resulting poem(s).
 If you want to know what's available, watch for those "thumbnails."